food-drink

 The Feria de Vino takes place annually in August, usually coinciding with the Feria de Malaga.
 Dozens of regional wineries set up stalls, and you can taste wines from across the province.

-Best Wines to Take Home
+Best Malaga Wines to Buy and Take Home

 WineProducerStylePrice Range